xmidt-org/docs/content/docs/operating/getting_started/tr1d1um.md

 ```

 # Troubleshooting
--   Received a 404 status code
-    -   The Device is not connected to the cluster
+The most common error is getting a 404, meaning the [device is not connected](/docs/operating/troubleshooting/#device-is-not-showing-up-in-cluster-talaria) to the cluster.

 # Next
-tr1d1um is up and running now; let's stand up [caduceus](../caduceus).
+tr1d1um is up and running now; let's stand up [caduceus](/docs/operating/getting_started/caduceus).